2013 Lions: Irish stars' chance of one up on Welsh

 This weekend's Pro12 final may be an all-Irish affair, but with the Lions tour kicking off against the Barbarians in Hong Kong on 1 June, there are more than a few reasons why Welsh fans will be watching with interest.

-No surprises there, given their dismantling of England on the final weekend of the Six Nations.
+No surprises there, given their on the final weekend of the Six Nations.

 But the Welsh regions could not match the success of the national side, with only the Scarlets making it through to the competition's knockout stages.

 That has allowed Lions colleagues from the other three nations to steal a march on their Welsh rivals.
 Wales centurion Martyn Williams should know.

 Having been on three Lions tours the former open-side admits some individuals will be looking over their shoulders

 "Undoubtedly some of the boys in the Lions camp will be looking at their rivals in the Pro12 final and thinking 'I hope they don't play too well, I hope they don't get man of the match'."